uvicpraxis/uvicpraxis.github.io/gpms.md

 ## 1. Platform Edition Entity

 Definition: "Denotes a particular instantiation of a video game.
-An edition may be a particular release of a game that is in some way different than another release of the same game" (Lee et al. 2024).
+An edition may be a particular release of a game that is in some way different than another release of the same game" (Lee et al., "VGMS 4.2," 2024).

 The platform edition played and recorded for the GPFC may or may not correspond with the game's initial release.
 For instance, *Journey* was initially released on PlayStation 3 in 2012.
 That release was the game's first platform edition.
 Other platform editions of *Journey* include iPad (2019), iPhone (2019), PlayStation 4 (2015), and Windows (2019).
 These four platform editions (later releases) are ports of the 2012 platform edition (the initial release).